 The sheep purchased through the Sheep Share ranges from mature Lamb to Hogget depending on the time of year.
 Hogget are sheep that are between 1 and 2 years old.
 The flavour of the meat is high quality, and many of the top restaurants buy off the local farmer as well.
 For a good description of the different stages of Sheep meat, check out the Wikipedia page here.

 The group puts the order in with the farmer and he will take the sheep to slaughter at the local abattoir which uses the humane stunning method.
 He gets them butchered locally and then drops them off to a central distribution point in the city.

-For more info click on SheepShare in the left margin and a drop down menu will appear.
+For more info click on SheepShare in the main menu and a drop down menu will appear.

-Or you can order half a lamb for £82
+Or you can order two quarters for £84